Natalie-cho/heart_disease_predictor/README.md

 ## Using interactive commands
-To reproduce the results, and after cloning this repository, please follow these steps below:
+To reproduce the results, and after cloning this repository, please follow the steps below:

 > **Important Note:** all the commands below are to be run from the src of the repository, and all of the scripts have sensible defaults that you can change by passing arguments to them.
-Arguments such as `--from` or `--to` are used to specify what to ingest as input and what to output as results.
+Arguments such as `--from` or `--to` are used to specify what to place as input and what to output as results.
 If you want to change the default values, you can do so by passing the argument to the script.
-For example, if you want to change the default value of the --from argument in the `eda.py` script, you can do.

 **Step 1**:  Go to the `src` directory and run the following command in your terminal, to download the dataset: